 As can be seen in the graph below, the total compensation of the Named Executive Officers consisted of base salary, annual short-term incentive award, long-term incentive programs, and benefits, pension and perquisites.
-Considering the Corporation began its turnaround in 2017, and continues to be in a turnaround since then, the Board decided to remove PSUs and RSUs from the equity mix of long-term incentive plan of Named Executive Officers and PSUs from the equity mix of the Corporation's long-term incentive plan.
+Considering the Corporation began its turnaround in 2017, and continues to be in a turnaround since then, the Board decided to remove PSUs from the equity mix of long-term incentive plan of Named Executive Officers and PSUs from the equity mix of the Corporation's long-term incentive plan.

-As in prior years, the pay-at-risk components in 2022 represented a significant portion of total compensation as can be seen in the compensation mix pie chart below.
+As in prior years, the pay-at-risk components in 2024 represented a significant portion of total compensation as can be seen in the compensation mix pie chart below.
 This is consistent with the compensation philosophy of the HRCC.
-Considering Mr. Eckert was given a one-time, front-loaded grant when his second employment agreement was signed on July 16, 2020, and extended for a further two year term on September 15, 2022, Mr. Eckert's LTIP Target has been annualized over the remainder of term (until July 15, 2025) of his employment agreement in the compensation mix pie chart graph below.
+Considering Mr. Eckert was given a one-time, front-loaded grant when his second employment agreement extended for a further two-year term on September 15, 2022, Mr. Eckert's LTIP Target has been annualized over the remainder of the term (until July 15, 2025) of his employment agreement in the compensation mix pie chart graph below.
+Furthermore, the 2023 RSU Grant to the current Named Executive Officers has been annualized over the remainder of the vesting period (until December 31, 2025).